 Hyperlapse is Microsoft's fancy name for smooth time-lapse videos.
 The Android app can shoot new scenes or import your existing videos and stabilize them, remove the shaking, and either keep them at the same speed or fast-forward them up to 16x for a more adrenalin-pumping effect.

 The app received an update to add two important features when you're dealing with video.
 First is the ability to shoot and export edited video in 1080p, and second is the option to save videos to the SD card.
 Both options can be found and activated in the app's settings, but they're only available on devices that support them.
 Read More

 Along with a new flagship phone, Sony has raised the curtain on a new high-end tablet at Mobile World Congress.
 Like previous Sony designs, the Xperia Z2 Tablet takes its name, looks, and general hardware from the Z2 smartphone.
 The most impressive part is the Snapdragon 801 processor, which should be able to take all comers with its 2.26Ghz quad-core architecture.

 The rest of the tablet is lagging a little bit when compared to newer offerings from Samsung.
+The screen is a 10.1-inch panel with a 1080p resolution - not bad, but for a flagship tablet Sony really could have pushed the pixels higher.
 Read More